 Selection of the four winners of the Competition shall take place in a two stage process.

 i.
-Stage One – Selection Round: All qualifying entries will be evaluated in the last weeks of November by a jury, consisting of representatives from Vodafone Foundation, European Disability Forum and AGE Platform Europe (the "Preliminary Jury").
-The Preliminary Jury will select 12 entries (the "Finalists") at its sole discretion, Finalists shall be notified by email by 15 November 2011.
+Stage One – Selection Round: All qualifying entries will be evaluated from 18th October de 9th November by a jury, consisting of representatives from Vodafone Foundation, European Disability Forum and AGE Platform Europe (the "Preliminary Jury").
+The Preliminary Jury will select 12 entries (the "Finalists") at its sole discretion, Finalists shall be notified by email by 15 November 2012.

 The prizes to be won are four (4) prizes of fifty thousand Euros (€50,000), each prize shall be awarded to the winning application in the following four different categories: